 Pittsburgh Theological Seminary’s Metro-Urban Institute has received a $150,000 grant from the Henry Luce Foundation to work with church-sector and community-based organizational networks in metro-Pittsburgh to: (1) collect and curate stories and data illuminating COVID-19’s impact on Black and Latinx communities; and (2) reinforce capacities within and between ministries and organizations to bridge resources (e.g., computers for public school students being taught remotely, and direct assistance for agencies responding to intensified local needs).
 The title of the project, facilitated by the Seminary’s Metro-Urban Institute, is “Sharing Technology and Sharing Stories: Listening, Learning, and Responding to Differential, Race-based Impacts of COVID-19.”

 Produced and disseminated in conjunction with Pittsburgh-based media organizations, the videos will be viewed this summer and fall in conjunction with virtual Town Halls.
-Broader distribution will occur via the networks of the Gamaliel Foundation (chaired nationally by senior consultant the Rev. Dr. John Welch, Pittsburgh Seminary’s vice president for student services and community engagement) and Transatlantic Roundtable on Religion and Race (co-convened by Dr. Smith).
+Broader distribution will occur via the networks of the Gamaliel Foundation and the Transatlantic Roundtable on Religion and Race (co-convened by Dr. Smith).

-“This grant will address a pervasive problem in the United States, namely, that Black and Latinx populations fare noticeably worse than White and other ethnic groups on important health and educational indices,” notes Pittsburgh Seminary President the Rev. Dr. David Esterline.
-He celebrates that the one-year project, beginning May 2020, will further the Seminary’s commitment to local ministry in the way of Jesus.
+“This grant will address a pervasive problem in the United States, namely, that Black and Latinx populations fare noticeably worse than White and other ethnic groups on important health and educational indices,” noted the Rev. Dr. David Esterline, president of PTS at the time of the grant announcement.
+The one-year project, beginning May 2020, furthers the Seminary’s commitment to local ministry in the way of Jesus.

 “We are grateful to Pittsburgh Theological Seminary for its willingness to partner with the Henry Luce Foundation’s Theology Program in a networked initiative that involves rapid response efforts to the COVID-19 pandemic in a number of U.S. cities and regions,” said Luce Foundation Program Director Jonathan VanAntwerpen.
 “Responsive to the ideas and creativity of our grantee partners, and attentive to local needs and capabilities, these efforts are taking multiple forms.
 But each will involve both direct support for community-based organizations and aligned efforts to give voice to the experiences of under-represented communities during the pandemic.”